-When I asked the vendor where this vodka was from, he told me that it was from Akhsu, just like all the other vodka brands from Azerbaijan.
-I never went to Akshu, but I almost did, back when I decided to take the northern route along the mountains near Shamakhi.
+When I asked the store clerk where this vodka was from, he told me that it was from Akhsu, just like all the other vodka brands from Azerbaijan.
+I had never been to Akshu, but my way almost led me past there, back when I decided to take the northern route along the mountains near Shamakhi.

-The label design looked like someone who was new to Photoshop had made it and printed it out on a late-90s inkjet printer.
+The label design looked as though it had been photoshopped and printed it out on an inkjet printer from the 1990s.
 I didn’t like it.
 I liked the general shape of the bottle, but it had a cork cap, so there was that.
-A 4/10 leaning towards a 3.
+Not great.

 The pouring sound was awesome (which is no surprise given the shape of the bottleneck).
 There was almost no smell, which seemed like a good thing.
-The taste of this 40% vodka was weird, though.
-It was very very fiery, and there was a note of bitterness to it.
+The taste was weird, though.
+Belly Parus was very very fiery, and there was a note of bitterness to it.
 I didn’t like it.
-4/10.

 The aftertaste was spicy as well, but there was a faint aroma that kind of made up for it a little bit.
-I’ll give it a 6/10.
+I’m still not sure what that aroma was, though.

-Overall, Belly Parus vodka just isn’t that good, and it’s certainly not as good as some of the other vodka brands that I have tried, and which were also supposedly from Akhsu in Azerbaijan.
-A 6.0.
+Overall, Belly Parus vodka isn’t very good.
+And it’s certainly not as good as some of the other vodka brands that were also supposedly also from Akhsu in Azerbaijan.